Introduction to SQL Cross Join

 2. INSERT

-The sample tables include some information about their customers and the respective order details tables in a database.
-We have inserted some demo records to apply the Join using the SQL statement as below:
+The sample tables in a database include information about their customers and the respective order details tables.
+We have inserted some demo records to apply the Join using the SQL statement below:

 Code: